Original article published on LinkedIn 18 July 2021.

-A blessing about working from home, for some, is that they are physically removed from the workplace bully for a while.
-But what happens when they return to the workplace?
+A blessing about working from home, for some, is that you are physically removed from the workplace bully for a while.
+But what happens when you return to the workplace?

 SafeWork Australia has an excellent guide on how to prevent and respond to workplace bullying.
 Here are some suggestions from their guide: